-The library is introducing a trial of the library’s new poster printing service with a large-format printer.
+The library has a poster printing service with a large-format printer.
 The Epson plotter-printer can create posters for academic purposes in color or black and white.

 How Do I Use This Service?:

 To use the poster printer, please use our large-format printing form.
 This service is currently limited to group projects of Perkins students for course purposes only, and must be authorized by a member of the faculty.
 You will need to include the course, name and email of the instructor who authorized the large-format printing on the form.
 Select a day and time from the available options and come to the library at that date with your file for printing.
 Templates for printing posters are available for download on the large-format printing form.
 A signed note from a faculty member authorizing the poster is needed to print your file.

 The large-format printer can only be used by students for course-related assignments.
 Faculty of the course must approve the use of the printer.

 The maximum width of the plotter paper is 36 inches (size of the paper roll) but if orders are formatted in landscape mode, we can accommodate a variety of lengths, up to 56 inches.